 Alternatively, frequent users can acquire a 24-hour pass for $15.75 or an annual pass for $157.50.

-North Vancouver is also currently piloting a dockless bike share service: Uber’s Jump e-bikes.
-The Jump bikes can be picked up and left anywhere, as long as they are attached to a bike rack with a retractable lock included with the bike itself.
-Users who fail to do so face warnings, fines of $25 and a possible ban.
+North Vancouver is also currently planning on piloting a dockless bike share service: Uber’s Jump e-bikes.
+The Jump bikes will be picked up and left anywhere, as long as they are attached to a bike rack with a retractable lock included with the bike itself.
+Users who fail to do so will face warnings, fines of $25 and a possible ban.
+However, this pilot has been delay due to complications finding an appropriate vender.

 UBC BIKE SHARE